wzhengsen/LuaOOP/README_EN.md

     others = {}
 };

--- Construction(may not be provided to use the default construction). function Point:ctor(x,y)
+-- Constructor(may not be provided to use the default constructor). function Point:ctor(x,y)
     if x and y then
         self.x = x;